khelgeo/L302A_Nat_Comm/README.md

 ./water_bin parameters_bin.dat waters_groove.dat waters_groove_binned.dat

 In the above, distance_313_432.dat is the data file containing distance values between residues 313 and 432 in nhTMEM16, and water_groove.dat contains water counts in the groove of nhTMEM16.
-The binned data will be in distance_313_432_binned.dat and waters_groove_binned.dat files.
+The binned data will be written in distance_313_432_binned.dat and waters_groove_binned.dat files.
 In these binned files the first column contains bin intervals, the second - normalized probabilities, and the third - counts.

-To bin the lipid tail atom count data, we follow the same set of commands: gcc -lm -O2 -o lipid_tail_bin lipid_tail_bin.c ./lipid_tail_bin parameters_bin.dat lipid_tail_groove.dat lipid_tail_groove_binned.dat lipid_tail_groove.dat file contains sequence of counts of POPE and POPG lipid tail atom count in the groove, arranged in two columns.
+To bin the lipid tail atom count data, we follow the same set of commands: gcc -lm -O2 -o lipid_tail_bin lipid_tail_bin.c ./lipid_tail_bin parameters_bin.dat lipid_tail_groove.dat lipid_tail_groove_binned.dat lipid_tail_groove.dat file contains listing of POPE and POPG lipid tail atom count in the groove, arranged in two columns.
+Since lipids generally have different number of atoms in their hydrocarbon tails, the output data is normalized by the overall number of atoms in the lipid tails.

 ## Repositories